demon24ru/picfit/README.rst

 Operations
 ==========

-Noop
+No operations
 ------

-This operation renders the original image unchanged.
+If you do not specify the operation, the original image is returned.

-You have to pass the ``noop`` value to the ``op`` parameter to use this operation.

 Resize
 ------